Soba places that are so good

 Soba places to check out

 While there are many good donburi and sushi joints in Singapore, there are not many that do soba well.
-Thankfully, these eight places won’t disappoint.
+Thankfully, these six places won’t disappoint.
 If you know of any other good soba places, share with us in the comment section below!